K-RLange/ttta/README.md

 [![PyPi](https://img.shields.io/pypi/v/ttta.svg)](https://pypi.org/project/ttta/)
 [![Poster](https://badgen.net/badge/Poster/CPSS@Konvens24/red?icon=github)](https://github.com/K-RLange/ttta/blob/main/docs/poster.pdf)
 # ttta: Tools for temporal text analysis
 ttta (spoken: "triple t a") is a collection of algorithms to handle diachronic texts in an efficient and unbiased manner.
+This package is currently a work in progress and in its beta stage, so there may be bugs and inconsistencies.
+Please report them in the issue tracker.

 As code for temporal text analysis papers is mostly scattered across many different repositories and varies heavily in both code quality and usage interface, we thought of a solution. ttta is designed to be a provide a collection of methods with a consistent interface and a good code quality.